Employee Well-being

 - GC provides health insurance for employees and their families, with flexible healthcare benefits, allowing employees to choose medical coverage for their spouse, children, or parents.

-- GC is considering expanding vaccine coverage to include vaccines such as the BCG vaccine for tuberculosis, the HPV vaccine which helps prevent cervical cancer, and the rotavirus vaccine (ROTA).
+- GC is considering expanding vaccine coverage for employees' children under 12 years of age to include the BCG vaccine for tuberculosis prevention, the HPV vaccine for cervical cancer prevention, and the Rotavirus vaccine (ROTA).

 - GC also provide health assurance for employees and their families i.e. spouse and children.
 We also support tuition fees for employees’ children from kindergarten school to university (age not over 22 years old).